disha-satpute/MySQL/Notes/sql_operators.md

 -- Returns the combined result of employees from department 1 and 2, with duplicates
 ```

-INTERSECT: Returns only the rows that appear in both result sets (supported in databases like Oracle and SQL Server, not in MySQL).
+INTERSECT : Returns only the rows that appear in both result sets (supported in databases like Oracle and SQL Server, not in MySQL).
 ```sql
 SELECT FirstName FROM Employees WHERE DepartmentID = 1 INTERSECT